MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Objective</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The Objective Connector was specifically developed for Objective, establishing a secure connection to Objective and mapping the content including metadata from the Objective schema to the search engine schema.
+                        <p>The Objective Connector was developed for Objective, establishing a secure connection to Objective and mapping the content including metadata from the Objective schema to the search engine schema.
 It then extracts content and feeds it to the search engine in a process called crawling.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/objective-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>